-Print and keep a copy of application for future reference
+Print and keep a copy of your application for future reference

 DO NOT submit duplicate applications

-Type names correctly and in right order: given name then last name.
+Type names correctly and in the right order: given name then last name

 Check the character count.
-For convenience draft the paragraph in MS Word, count the characters, and then paste it to the application.
+For convenience draft the paragraph in MS Word, count the characters, and then paste it into the application